Quick-Reference Checklist

 Here are key points churches should keep in mind:

-- A “work made for hire” is any book, article, or music created by an employee during the course of employment.
+- A “work made for hire” is any content created by an employee, including books, articles, theater manuscripts, podcasts, or music, during the course of employment.

-- This includes work created on church property, during office hours, or using church equipment.
+- This includes work created on church property, during office hours, and/or using church equipment.

 - In such cases, the employer owns the copyright.